-Bird Mating: Who’s the Boss?
+Bird Mating Behavior: Who’s the Boss?

-When it comes to bird mating for species like American Robins and House Wrens, it’s the female birds who run the show!
+When it comes to bird mating for species like American robins and house wrens, it’s the female birds who run the show!

 There’s no doubt that female birds take the lead, especially during bird mating and nesting season.
-This is true of nearly every backyard species, from rose-breasted grosbeaks to northern cardinals, scarlet tanagers and Baltimore orioles.
+This is true of nearly every backyard bird species, from rose-breasted grosbeaks to northern cardinals, scarlet tanagers and Baltimore orioles.
 Even with bird pairs that look alike, females still reign.
-To understand just how much power female birds have, let’s take a look at the mating behavior of the American robin.
+To understand just how much power the female birds have, let’s take a look at the mating behavior of the American robin.

 Come spring, the male robins arrive on the breeding grounds in our backyards ahead of females.
 They establish a territory of less than an acre by singing and fighting off competing males.
 The oldest and handsomest males with the best songs usually get the best territory, with ample nesting sites and an abundance of food and cover.
 After about a week of fierce territorial defense, each male robin knows exactly where the invisible lines are between his area and those around him.
 Any straying over the line is met with immediate and vicious retaliation.

 Before two weeks pass, female birds start to arrive.
 They are searching for mates but are very particular about which males they choose.
 As soon as a female chooses a mate, she joins him in defense of the domain.
 She, too, fights off intruders, especially females that are after her mate and his territory.